 You can learn more about port forwarding as well as get specific directions on how to set up a port forward on your home router or modem at Port Forward.
 You can test your port forward by using Can You See Me and putting in your forwarded port number to be tested.
 You can find which port your BitTorrent client uses under your client's preferences (for uTorrent: Options >; Setup Guide ; for Transmission: Preferences > Network).

 A partial seeder is a peer who has downloaded and is seeding part of a torrent.
-The peer looks like a leecher; however, they has no intention of downloading the rest of the torrent.
+The peer looks like a leecher; however, they have no intention of downloading the rest of the torrent.
 Huge torrents like Rosetta Stone Multi-Language MegaPack (38 GB) and a 30 CD Mozart Box Set (50 GB) often have a large number of partial seeders.
 These torrents should never be downloaded in an attempt to increase ratio.

 When creating torrents to upload to a private tracker, there is a box to "mark torrent as private".
 You should always check this box, as it keeps peers who are not members of RED out of the peer list.
 This is for your security and that of all the site members.
 Failure to add the private flag to your torrents will result in you having to download the torrent file from the site after uploading.